aws-samples/aws-iot-chat-example/README.md

 **Prerequisites:**

+Please note that this project has only been tested on macOS.
+Windows users may need to update some of the scripts.
+Pull requests are welcome to add Windows support.

 * Install and configure the [AWS Command Line Interface](https://aws.amazon.com/cli/)
   * Ensure that the aws cli region is the same as what you define in `api/config.yml`
   * Please configure your `output` format to be `json`.
 [Instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html)